TalvinJoshuaJacobs/TraceBall/Documentation.md

 ![My Burndown Chart](http://i.imgur.com/wQpg17yg.jpg)

 This chart shows the completion of each individual 'chunk' of code over time.
-(This chart shows that I was slightly behind schedule for the majority of the task)
+(This chart shows that I was slightly ahead of schedule for the majority of the task)

 ##### User Stories Tracking Chart (Which Stories Have Been Completed)